 During the 1930’s Chadwick, who aspired already to become a sculptor, worked as a draughtsman for various designers and architects in London.
 His work at that time was quite diverse- he even won a prize for textile design.

 A turning point was his appointment to Rodney Thomas’s practice in London in 1937.
 He commenced architectural studies which he would never complete – the war intervened.
 He was mobilised relatively late – in the autumn of 1941 and became a pilot in the Fleet Air Arm.
 During training in Toronto he met Charlotte Anne Secord.
-They married and had a son, Simon, in 1942.
+They married in 1942 and had a son, Simon, in 1943.

 In 1946 he moved to Gloucestershire, living in various cottages with no services, not even running water.
 He already knew Gloucestershire from childhood holidays.
 He also knew of the Whiteway Colony, not far from where he lived, founded by Tolstoyan anarchists at the end of the 19th century; all his life he reserved a profound respect for their ideals of self sufficiency and alternative way of life.

 An intense creative period was recompensed by honourable commissions – 2 works for the Festival of Britain in 1951, and one for the Arts Council of Great Britain (Fisheater above).
 While working with Rodney Thomas Chadwick had made several mobiles for exhibition stands, and later (1947-52), started to create mobiles as works of art.
 Some were suspended and others were placed on a base (‘stabiles’).
 He also had his first one man exhibition at Gimpel Fils in June 1950.